TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         See the 'PROPERTIES' or 'EXAMPLES' sections below for details on what to put in the JSON payload.

+      create-snapshot <uuid> <snapname>

+        Support for snapshots is currently experimental.
+It only works for OS VMS which also have no additional datasets.

+        The <snapname> parameter specifies the name of the snapshot to take of the specified VM.
+The snapname must be 64 characters or less and must only contain alphanumeric characters and characters in the set [-_.:%] to comply with ZFS restrictions.

+        You can use delete-snapshot or rollback-snapshot in the future on a snapshot you've created with create-snapshot, so long as that snapshot still exists.

+        See the 'SNAPSHOTS' section below for some more details on how to use these snapshots, and their restrictions.

       console <uuid>

         Connect to the text console for a running VM.
 For OS VMs, this will be